Our world-class mediation service, delivered online for your convenience.

 We can carry out your mediation case within five working days

 We've honed our mediation process over the course of thousands of cases.
-From your first point of contact, we aim to carry out the case and reduce the negative effects of conflict as soon as possible.
+Whether it's a workplace, neighbourhood, or other type of interpersonal dispute, we aim to get your case carried out as soon as possible.

 No accommodation or travel fees reduces the cost to you

-Because we don't incur travel or accommodation charges when delivering our mediation service, these savings are passed directly on to you.
+Because we don't incur travel or accommodation charges when delivering our online mediation service, these savings can be passed on to you.
 This makes mediation even more cost-effective.